 Whenever a road hazard auto accident is due to poor maintenance, a construction venture which was inadequately organized, a defective road design, damaged roads, or inadequate lights in Columbia, the government might be responsible for your damages or injuries.
 Many people think a government entity needs to maintain the roads in perfect shape to avoid auto accidents.
 That isn’t so.
 They simply have to help keep streets mostly safe with regular servicing and repairs, when needed.
 The government may still be at fault in your road hazard car accident claim if they did not satisfy their responsibility of continuing to keep the streets free from danger.

 When going against government entities, you will need an experienced Columbia auto accident lawyer to help you establish that there had been a dangerous problem that the government should have addressed, how they should have expected that an accident and personal injuries similar to yours could occur, and that the specified roadway hazard is, in fact, what created the auto accident and injuries.
 You’ll also have to ascertain that a government worker was liable, resulting in the dangerous condition.
-Get in touch with the Michael Jeffcoat Firm for more information on just how we are able to help you to establish your case and collect reasonable compensation.
+Get in touch with The Jeffcoat Firm for more information on just how we are able to help you to establish your case and collect reasonable compensation.